aarongodin/lightevent/README.md

 # LightEvent

-LightEvent is open source & self-hosted event management software.
+LightEvent is open source, self-hosted and free event management software.

-> *Beta Software Notice*: TODO
+> *Beta Software Notice*: LightEvent is currently in beta.
+You can read more about this on the notes for the [v0.1.0]() release.

 ## Overview